- The vaginal ring is an effective method of birth control.

 Are there any reasons why I shouldn’t use the ring?

-The ring contains the same medicine that's in birth control pills, the hormones estrogen and progestin, so it may not be safe for you to use if you have a history of certain medical problems such as blood clots, high blood pressure, or serious migraine headaches.
-It's very important to tell your health care provider if you or other close family members have a history of any of these conditions.
-You should not use the ring if you are breastfeeding or you smoke.
-Cigarette smoking greatly increased your risk for serious cardiovascular conditions.
+The ring contains the same medicine that’s in birth control pills, the hormones estrogen and progestin, so it may not be safe for you to use if you have a history of certain medical problems such as blood clots, high blood pressure, or serious migraine headaches.
+It’s very important to tell your health care provider if you or other close family members have a history of any of these conditions.
+You should not use the ring if you are breastfeeding.
+Cigarette smoking greatly increases your risk for serious cardiovascular conditions, while quitting smoking will make you healthier and using the ring safer.

 Is there anything else I should know about the vaginal hormonal ring?